stepanataccolade/docsv2/sources/pipelines_configure.md

 You have created your environment and you're now ready to start creating your pipelines.

-### Creating an environment using an Amazon ECS cluster
+### Creating an environment using an existing Amazon ECS cluster

 To create an environment on Shippable, you must first create a cluster using your AWS Management Console or supplying us with a configuration file in a supported format.